Pietro Pellegri: Loan to AC Milan

 On 25 August 2021, AC Milan announced the signing of Pellegri from Monaco on a temporary loan basis, with the option to make the deal permanent, which becomes an obligation if certain conditions are met.

 After making only six appearances with the first team, AC Milan terminated the loan deal on 27 January 2022.

 Loan to Torino

 On 27 January 2022, Torino signed Pellegri on loan from AS Monaco, with an option to buy.

 Torino

 On 28 June 2022, Torino signed Pellegri on a permanent deal.

 Loan to Empoli

 On 30 August 2024, Pellegri was loaned out to fellow Serie A club Empoli for the 2024–25 season.
-On 8 December 2024, Pellegri came off injured during Empoli's game against Verona, and was later found to have ruptured his ACL.
+On 8 December 2024, Pellegri came off injured during Empoli's game against Verona, and was later found to have ruptured the ACL in his left knee.
 On 9 July 2025, the loan was renewed for the 2025–26 season, with a conditional option to buy.
+In January 2026, Pellegri successfully underwent surgery to reconstruct the ACL of his right knee, using the same surgeon from his previous ACL treatment, Ramon Cugat.